Don't Shut The Beer Gas Off

 Alternatively to # 2 above, if you shut the regulators off instead, the switches on the regs are not designed to be turned on and off daily, so they eventually break.

-And the biggest argument for shutting off the gas is that the beer in the lines will become over carbonated.
-Um...that's bull shit.
+And the biggest argument for shutting off the gas is that the beer in the lines will become over-carbonated.
+Um...that's just wrong.
 If this was the case then the kegs would get over carbonated during the 15 hours that they are tapped each day.

 If they do become over-carbonated, then that's just a poorly designed system and you have bigger problems.

 Like this article?
 Request access to our Insider's Series which is packed with great info like this to help you improve draught quality, profitability, and sales.
 Oh, it's FREE to sign up.